-The University of Wisconsin-Parkside is committed to high-quality educational programs, creative and scholarly activities, and services responsive to its diverse student population, and its local, national and global communities.
-To fulfill this mission, Disability Services recognizes that all persons who are disabled are an integral part of our society.
+Parkside is committed to high-quality educational programs, creative and scholarly activities, and services responsive to a diverse student population.
+To fulfill this mission, Disability Services recognizes that all persons, regardless of ability, are an integral part of our community.
 Further, it is our goal to effectively collaborate with students, instructors, staff and community members to create usable, equitable, inclusive, and sustainable learning environments.

-- Majority of materials/registration is done online, but please do not hesitate to contact our office with any questions and/or difficulties at 262-595-2372
+The majority of materials and registration is done online, but please do not hesitate to contact our office with any questions and/or difficulties.

 To request an accommodation, click the accommodation tab once logged in.
 To request an appointment, click the appointment tab once logged in.

-Documentation Guidelines that apply to your diagnosis.
-Forward these guidelines to the clinician providing your documentation
+Read Documentation Guidelines that apply to your diagnosis.
+Forward these guidelines to the clinician providing your documentation.

-- Schedule a preliminary meeting to discuss your accommodation needs
+Schedule a preliminary meeting to discuss your needs

 Until you are currently enrolled or admitted to UW-Parkside, you do not need to schedule an appointment.